Senri Kawaguchi

 Senri Kawaguchi (川口 千里, Kawaguchi Senri) is a Japanese jazz and fusion drummer.
-In Japan she is sometimes known as tekazuhime (手数姫), ("Princess of Many Strokes").
+In Japan, she is sometimes known as tekazuhime (手数姫), ("Princess of Many Strokes").
 She has the image of a gecko on the front of her 20-inch bass drum, and on her Zildjian drumsticks.
 She has won many awards for her drumming.

 Early life

 Kawaguchi was born in a suburb of Nagoya, Aichi Prefecture on 8 January 1997; and when she was still very young, she moved with her family to Yokkaichi in neighbouring Mie Prefecture.

-She was introduced to drumming at the age of five when her father, whom she described in an interview as a mecha-otaku (メカオタク), brought home an electronic drum kit so that he could explore its inner workings.
+She was introduced to drumming at the age of five when her father, a practicing doctor whom she described in an interview as a mecha-otaku (メカオタク), brought home an electronic drum kit so that he could explore its inner workings.
 Eventually, he gave it to her to play with, and at the age of six, she began taking drum lessons locally.
-When she was eight years old her teacher recommended that, having shown sufficient interest and talent, she start taking lessons from the renowned Japanese drummer and drum instructor Kozo Suganuma.
+When she was eight years old her teacher recommended that, having shown sufficient interest and talent, she started taking lessons from the renowned Japanese drummer and drum instructor Kozo Suganuma.

-Under Suganuma's tutelage Kawaguchi's skills developed, and soon she was accompanying professional musicians.
+Under Suganuma's tutelage, Kawaguchi's skills developed, and soon she was accompanying professional musicians.
 In 2009, she made her first DVD, Horoscope with Suganuma and members of the Japanese fusion band Fragile.
 Later that year, after starting junior high school, she began making appearances at a number of small venues, as Senri's Super Session with Akira Tanemura on guitar, Teruyuki Iwawaki on bass and Mayumi Yoshida on keyboard, and with whom she still performs; and, between 2011 and 2014, as Senri's BeeHive Session at the BeeHive in Osaka—playing with a number of top Japanese rock and fusion jazz musicians, including Kyoji Yamamoto, Minoru Mukaiya, and Tetsuo Sakurai.
 Videos from many of these performances, were posted to a YouTube account set up in her name, along with videos in which she performed to the accompaniment of music from the anime K-On, bringing her to a much wider audience.

 In 2010, at the age of 13, she became one of the youngest drummers, and, at that time, only the second Japanese drummer after Akira Jimbo to be added to the Drummerworld list of top 500 drummers.